brunoamaral/beautiful_lisbon/README.md

 * [Wish Slow Coffee](https://www.zomato.com/pt/grande-lisboa/wish-alc%C3%A2ntara-lisboa)
 * [Ler devagar](https://www.zomato.com/pt/grande-lisboa/ler-devagar-alc%C3%A2ntara-lisboa)

-Avoid the meal times to be working there, as that is when they do most of their profit.
+Please avoid the meal times to work there as that is when they make most of their profit.

 Places outside of LX Factory: